Friday, August 30, 2019

 "A moth caterpillar will attach itself to a branch, twig or leaf in a safe spot," Mandy said.
 "It will spin a cocoon (cuh-COON) for itself."

-"A cocoon is like a sleeping bag out of the moth's own silk," Mandy continued.
+"A cocoon is like a sleeping bag out of yarn from the moth's own body," Mandy continued.
 "In fact, the silk we sometimes use for clothes is made from the cocoon of a very special caterpillar."

 "On the other hand," Mandy went on, "after a butterfly caterpillar attaches itself to a branch or twig in a safe spot, it sheds its skin for the last time, and its outside hardens to make something called a chrysalis (KRIS-ah-liss)."